 Start your journey

-I carry full professional insurance as a Practitioner for Shadow Work and Deep Process Psychotherapy.
-My work with clients is bound by a code of ethics.
-I undertake regular supervision (both professional and peer led) and I am fully engaged in my own personal and professional development.
+I carry full professional insurance and work within a clear code of ethics.
+I undertake regular supervision and am fully engaged in my own ongoing personal and professional development.

 header image curve graphic